ccapili808/RandomForests/README.md

 ### More notes on this Implementation
     Our code is modular, and allows us to see how alpha, splitting type, the number of trees, and the number of features affect the accuracy of the forest.
 Please see the report above for our findings.
+    We decided that 51 trees with 7 random features each was a great balance between accuracy and time.